Dizengoff Street: History

 In the street's heyday, it was described as the "Champs-Élysées of Tel Aviv".
 In Hebrew slang, a new word was coined based on the iconic status of this street: "l'hizdangef" (להזדנגף), literally "to Dizengoff oneself, ie., to stroll down Dizengoff."
 Since the 1970s, Dizengoff Street has suffered urban decay.
 The advent of the shopping mall, Dizengoff Center is cited as a principal reason for the decline, along with changes in the configuration of Dizengoff Square.

 The stretch of Dizengoff Street northward to Dizengoff Square was once very upscale but has since declined.
-North of Dizengoff Square, the street still has better and more upscale shops, filled with designer name stores.
+North of Dizengoff Square, the street still has better and more upscale shops, filled with designer name stores, especially towards Basel Street.
 The street is still full of coffee shops and clothes stores, in addition to a large number of bridal clothing stores.
 Towards the southern end of the street is the landmark Dizengoff Square and Dizengoff Center shopping mall.

 A Hamas suicide bus bombing killed 23 people on 19 October 1994.
 An Islamist mass shooting killed three people on 1 January 2016.
-On 7 April 2022, three people were killed in a mass shooting.
+On 7 April 2022, three people were killed in another shooting.
 On 9 March 2023, three people were shot by a Hamas gunman.

 In popular culture

+Film

 The film Dizengoff 99 (1979), which has become an Israeli cult classic, describes the way of life around the street and how it changed over the years.